B2-Kumar/Notes/dbms.md

 consistent - data must be consistent before and after the transaction.
 - isolation - no other process can change the data while trasaction is going on. each transaction is occurring independently of the others.
 - durable - data doesn't get lost in case of system failure or restart and is present in the same state as it was before the system failure or restart.

+Data models are used to describe how the data is stored, accessed, and updated in a DBMS. e.g - ER model, Hierarchical model.

 ER (Entity Relationship) diagram in DBMS:
 Entity - any object, class, person or place.